 When you join us for one of our worship services, here are a few things you can expect.

-Each one of our services is approximately 1 hour and 15 minutes in length, although we encourage you to come early and hang around after.
+Each one of our services is approximately 1 hour in length, although we encourage you to come early and hang around after.
 Fellowship and community are important parts of worship too!

 Most of our services are led in a fairly informal manner.
 Our music is led by a band and the times of teaching focus on practical application of the Bible to personal and church life.